drscotthawley/drscotthawley.github.io/_posts/2017-11-22-Notes-On-Convexity.md

 where $$y_i$$ are the true values (0 or 1) and $$h_i = h(x_i)$$ are the predictions.

 *(Note that CE is part of the [Kullback-Liebler (KL) divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence); for supervised learning scenarios, they differ only by a constant.
 Thus optimizing one is functionally equivalent to optimizing the other, and the following remarks appy to both CE and KL loss.
-For more on that, try reading [this](https://stats.stackexchange.com/q/265989).)*
+In fact, many people will say 'KL' even though they're really only computing the CE part.
+For more on this topic, try reading [this](https://stats.stackexchange.com/q/265989).)*

 **TL/DR: No I can't reproduce his sketches.
 The graph I get for sum of the squared error (SE) doesn't have the wiggles that his drawing on the left does. *(Perhaps he was just doodling an example of an arbitrary non-convex function, rather than the squared loss in particular?)*   Takeways at the bottom of this, re. the difference between a convex *loss function (by itself)* vs. a convex loss for a *problem* -- i.e. the individual terms are convex for either function, but the *sum* of these terms is actually not strictly convex for either function (for this problem).**